ryan-mcclue/musings/on-solid-ground.md

 OAuth (open authentication) exchanges tokens to authorise access;
-specifically use personal access token with OAuth scope 'repo' for github to grant circleci push priveleges
+specifically use personal access token with OAuth scope 'repo' for github to grant circleci push priveleges (have to add this add environment variable to circleci)

 ## Screens
 Touch screen types need some external input to complete circuit